 Some people use kratom to help them overcome their addictions to opioids.
 However, kratom may not be providing them with a solution to their substance use disorder because it also causes people to become tolerant to the substance.
 This causes them to need to increase the amount of kratom that they are consuming.
 If they try to stop ingesting this drug, they may experience withdrawal symptoms just like they were experiencing with opioids.

 Kratom can cause people to develop a dependence on the drug and become addicted to it.
 Individuals who are addicted cannot stop using this substance without experiencing withdrawal symptoms.
 The withdrawal symptoms may be too unpleasant for you or your loved one to undergo, leading to frequent relapse.
 However, you don’t have to face addiction alone.
 Our drug detox program at Granite Recovery Centers will ensure that you can safely detox from this substance.

 In our medical detox program, physicians and nurses administer medications that relieve the symptoms of withdrawal.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 After the detox process is over, you may choose between our inpatient treatment program and outpatient treatment program for continued treatment of your substance use disorder.